-- All of the Trend Detection techniques suggest there is a decreasing trend in the Cs, total-α and total-β discharges. - There is agreement on Cs with only the Wilcoxon test not detecting a trend (but this latter test lacks power). - Several tests (Pearson, Spearman, regression fit, trend-y-tector) show a decreasing trend for C and I as well as Co (same tests plus Kendall) while other tests are not able to detect such trend. - The two series C and I display similar behaviour as can be seen from Figure 6B.1.
-The discharges increase from 1994 to 1999 and then a decrease is observed from 1999 to 2001 followed by a smaller increasing trend since 2001. - The Trend-Y-Tector, Pearson and Spearman tests are confused by the sharp drop around 2000 into detecting a downward trend followed by a smaller increasing trend.
-This is a weakness of these tests which have difficulties with short term variability such as sharp drops. - With regard to the Co data while it is not detected by the t-test or the Wilcoxon test the other tests indicate the presence of a decreasing trend.
-In this case, while it appears a trend is present there is also substantial year-to-year variability which is sufficient to cause the t-test and the Wilcoxon test to be incapable of detecting a decrease in levels from the Baseline period prior to 2001 to the latter period from 2001 to 2004.
+- All of the Trend Detection techniques suggest there is a decreasing trend in the Cs-137, total- $\alpha$ and total- $\beta$ discharges. - There is agreement on Cs-134 with only the Wilcoxon test not detecting a trend (but this latter test lacks power). - Several tests (Pearson, Spearman, regression fit, trend-y-tector) show a decreasing trend for C-14 and I-129 as well as Co-60 (same tests plus Kendall) while other tests are not able to detect such trend.. - The two series C-14 and I-129 display similar behaviour as can be seen from Figure 2B.1.
+The discharges increase from 1994 to 1999 and then a decrease is observed from 1999 to 2001 followed by a smaller increasing trend since 2001.

+- The Trend-Y-Tector, Pearson and Spearman tests are confused by the sharp drop around 2000 into detecting a downward trend followed by a smaller increasing trend.
+This is a weakness of these tests which have difficulties with short term variability such as sharp drops. - With regard to the Co-60 data while it is not detected by the t-test or the Wilcoxon test the other tests indicate the presence of a decreasing trend.
+In this case, while it appears a trend is present there is also substantial year-to-year variability which is sufficient to cause the t-test and the Wilcoxon test to be incapable of detecting a decrease in levels from the Baseline period prior to 2001 to the latter period from 2001 to 2004. - The apparent increase of I-131 is artificial.
+The increase in reported data does not results from increase of actual discharges but from a change in the reporting procedure which has been modified in line with the European Commission recommendation of 18 December 2003 on standardised information on radioactive airborne and liquid discharges into the environment from nuclear power reactors and reprocessing plants in normal operation.